By Tom Burns — Written on Jun 20, 2020

 But that optimism takes a turn once the holidays are over.

 Anyone who’s been in a long-term relationship can tell you that getting through the holidays can be rough.
-The University of Washington data suggests that people are hesitant to file for divorce DURING the holidays — maybe considering those times sacred — but once the holidays are over, LOOK OUT.
+The University of Washington data suggests that people are hesitant to file for divorce during the holidays — maybe considering those times sacred — but once the holidays are over, look out.

-The August divorce filing peak occurs directly after summer break, but there is a gap between the New Year and the March peak.
+The August divorce filing peak occurs directly after the summer break, but there is a gap between the New Year and the March peak.
 Brines and Serafini believe that this delay is more due to logistics than anything else, noting that couples who have decided to split after the New Year still need to weigh financial considerations, find lawyers, and deal with the fact that they just spent their last Christmas together.

-The roles that finances play in the timing of divorce filings is also significant.
+The role that finances play in the timing of divorce filings is also significant.
 The University of Washington researchers were originally investigating the effects of the recent recession on “marital stability.”
 However, once the divorce filing peaks became noticeable, Brines and Serafini also noted small variations in the data tied to the recession.

 (The researchers pointed out that things like unemployment and house prices did affect the divorce filing rate, but not enough to strongly vary the two big March-August peaks.)